 9) Programme Changes

 Programmes as outlined in Lewis School publicity are given in good faith.
 Lewis School reserves the right to make minor change to the printed activities programme due to weather conditions, sudden unavailability of the venue or transport or other circumstances beyond our control.
 Lewis School also reserves the right to change courses, venues, facilities and dates of programmes where circumstances beyond our control necessitate such changes.
-Additionally, if the level of enrolments does not reach the minimum number to operate a course viably we reserve the right to cancel the course no later than 1 June 2018 and offer an alternative course or refund in line with the course preferences stated on the booking form.
+Additionally, if the level of enrolments does not reach the minimum number to operate a course viably, the School reserves the right to cancel the course no later than 7 days before the start date and offer an alternative course or refund in line with the course preferences stated on the booking form.

 Lewis School has the right to change prices due to tax increases, government action or other events beyond our control.

 No compensation is payable if any aspect of the programme has to be changed or altered in any way due to circumstances beyond our control.
 This covers incidents such as war, terrorism, riot, natural or man-made disaster, pandemics, fire, adverse weather, technical problems, breakdowns, closure or congestion at airports or ports or industrial dispute.

 If there is a complaint regarding the standard of service provided, it must be submitted in writing to the Lewis School before the departure date.
 See the Complaints Policy on our School Policies page.

 13) Damage and Misconduct